top of page

 Reishi Mushroom Growing Kit Instructions

-Reishi is famous for its medicinal properties, and is often used as anti-imflamatory, antihistamine and immune support and regulation.
-It is a slow-growing mushroom, producing one crop per year.
+Reishi is a slow-growing mushroom, producing one crop per year.
 With this kit, you will watch the mycelium slowly develop and produce otherworldly waxed red brackets.
 Your Reishi will grow inside the fruiting bag which is fitted with a special micro-filter patch, allowing some gas exchange but inhibiting moisture loss and competing organisms.

 Each species of mushroom is a different growing experience.
 Even if you have grown mushrooms before, please read the instructions carefully before proceeding.
 If you run into any problems please see our FAQ.